motunrayoayan/LITA_Capstone_Project/README.md

 I converted my SalesData Excel Worksheet into Comma Seperted Values (CSV) file format, then I load my Sales Data into my database for analysis.

 #### Querying of Data to gain insights
 After loading the Sales Data into my database, I began to write my queries to derive insights into the Dataset.
 With the use of SQL queries, I was able to extract some key insights from the Sale Data.
-The insights includes:
+The key insights includes:

 ##### Total Sales for each Product Category
 ```SQL